jamesworden/jamesworden-research/README.md

 ### Mitigate GPS Spoofing

-# Can we verify we are at a certain location using photos of the world around us?
+# Can we verify one is at a certain location using photos of the outside world?

 This project has three API's that aim to answer this question: